Race. Conversation. Honesty. Action.

 Racism is pervasive and insidious.
 Even in Montclair.
 It negatively impacts economic prosperity, educational outcomes, and quality of life.
 But we can do better.
 It starts with real talk.
 That leads to real understanding.
 That sparks real change.

 Curious about your own racial literacy?
 And how it impacts your ability to identify and address racial inequity in our town?
 Join the America to Me: Real Talk Montclair project.

 Join the community-wide watch of the documentary series, America to Me.

 Become part of this unique project!
-America to Me Watch Groups are like guided book clubs - in small groups with a trained leader, Montclairians watch a documentary and support each other while they learn more about race and develop their own racial literacy.
+America to Me Watch Groups are like guided learning circles - in small groups with a trained leader, Montclairians watch a documentary and support each other while they learn more about race and develop their own racial literacy.
 What makes this project unique?